tianyi5309/SRA_Download/README.md

 --pileup: Combines bam output into pileup file.
 Requires samtools

-Output will be in the sra-download-out folder
+Output will be sorted .bam files, found in the sra-download-out folder.
+If --pileup is used, output will be a single compiled.pl pileup file.